-You may be familiar with my Poetry Marathons – I’ve done them since winter, 2015.
+You may be familiar with my Poetry Marathons – I’ve done them since January, 2015.
 I take a week, several times a year, and devote it to poetry – writing, editing, all poetry-related activities.

 For more background information, look here.
 And if you want to read previous posts in this series, search this blog under the term Installment Plan Poetry Marathon 2017.

 Here I am on September 13 at Logue Library, Chestnut Hill College.
 I arrived at 8 AM and took my place in the parking lot.
 I beat most of the students to school and it’s a good thing.
 I find diagonal parking spaces very hard to get into and I like to have room.
 Let me show you this accomplishment – I’m inside the line on the first try.
 Not the usual way it works.